jcockbain/advent-of-code-2020/README.md

 ## Running the code

-How I run the code, works on my machine!
+How I run the code, works on my machine (until I start trying to solve the problems 🥴).

 ### Helpers